Dyablo-HPC/dyablo-docs/source/lexicon.rst

 P
 -

 **Plugin**: a plugin in Dyablo is a piece of modular code that can be replaced at runtime.
-Plugin affects all major parts of the code.
+Plugins affect all major parts of the code.

 R
 -